 Fill out form SA401 to register with HMRC as an individual partner in a self-assessment partnership.
 The information you provide will help HMRC properly set up its tax records.
 Each partner is responsible for their own individual income tax and social security.

-What Is SA 401 Contain
+What Does SA 401 Contain?

 SA 401 is divided into three parts; Information about the partner, information about the association, and an explanation.
 The member must provide their name, address, phone number, and national insurance number.
 The member must justify if they have not been assigned a National Insurance Number.
 The partner must also submit their unique tax reference (UTR).
 The full name and address of the association must be provided, as well as the UTR of the association.
 In the case of limited liability companies, indicate the commercial registration number.
 It should be indicated if the partners receive benefits from the company and share the losses and/or if the company is in the equity fishery.